 ORCID number: Ioana Fodor (0000-0002-9805-671X); Sorin Claudiu Man (0000-0002-6210-5014); Dan L Dumitrascu (0000-0001-5404-7662).

-Author contributions: Fodor I performed the literature researched, analyzed data, wrote the paper; Man SC analyzed data, corrected the manuscript; Dumitrascu DL designed the literature research, analyzed data, and corrected the manuscript.
+Author contributions: Fodor I performed the literature research, analyzed the data, and wrote the paper; Man SC analyzed the data and corrected the manuscript; Dumitrascu DL designed the literature research, analyzed the data, and corrected the manuscript.

 Conflict-of-interest statement: The authors declare no conflict of interest.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript